Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 </p>

-Participants: Allyson Taylor, Benedicta Sumalatha, James Martin, and Michael Davis
+Participants: Allyson Taylor, Benedicta Justin, James Martin, and Michael Davis

 Title: Does Weather in Indiana Impact If and When a Home Is Sold?